 2.2 Economic Motives

-East Germany faced economic challenges due to brain drain and loss of labor force to West Germany.
-The construction of the wall aimed to stop the emigration of skilled workers and professionals, thus retaining them in East Germany to support the struggling economy.
+Brain drain, and loss of labor force to West Germany, made East Germany faced economic problems.
+The construction of the wall was an attempt to keep workers and professionals ‘home’ in East Germany, to support the depleting economy.

 2.3 Social Motives

-The Berlin Wall was also constructed to quell social unrest and dissatisfaction within East Germany.
-The government feared that the people, influenced by the lifestyle and freedoms enjoyed in the West, would demand political and social reforms that could undermine the existing communist regime.
+The Berlin Wall was also built up to quench social unrest and discontent happening in the East Germany.
+Fearful that the people, caught up in the Western lifestyle and freedoms, would seek political and social reforms that could destroy the existing communist regime, the government thought it was important not to introduce the received ideas too quickly.

 3. Impact and Legacy